Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### INSTR( [start-position,] string-searched$, string- pattern$ [,size] )

-Returns the position at which 'string-pattern$' occurs in 'string-searched$', beginning at 'start-position'.
-If 'start-position' is not provided it will default to 1.
+Returns the position at which ´string-pattern$´ occurs in ´string-searched$´, beginning at ´start-position´.
+If ´start-position´ is not provided it will default to 1.

-Both the position returned and 'start-position' use 1 for the first character, 2 for the second, etc.
+Both the position returned and ´start-position´ use 1 for the first character, 2 for the second, etc.

-The function returns zero if 'string-pattern$' is not found.
+The function returns zero if ´string-pattern$´ is not found.

 If the optional parameter “size” is specified the “string-pattern” is treated as a regular expression.
 See Appendix E for the details.